bhdouglass/bhdouglass-com/src/content/blog/nodejs-test-runner.md

 Testing a large code base can sometimes be a time-consuming process. if you want to limit the test files being run, just pass them as arguments to `node --test`.

+You can also pass [globs](https://nodejs.org/api/test.html#running-tests-from-the-command-line) to `node --test` (as of [Node.js 21](https://nodejs.org/en/blog/announcements/v21-release-announce)) instead of a file path.
+This allows you, for example, to specify all files under a certain directory: `node --test some/path/**/*.test.js`.

 Alternatively, you can use [`--test-name-pattern`](https://nodejs.org/api/test.html#filtering-tests-by-name) to filter to just specific tests by regex pattern.
 For example: